karintomania/kaigai-go-scraper/cmd/README.md

 # Structure
-This folder contains endpoints for these app.
+This folder contains endpoints for these commands.

-1. scraper.go: endpoint for scraper
+1. scrape/scraper.go: endpoint for scraper
   - store_links.go: get links for the page
   - scrape_html.go: download HTML and scrape info
   - translate.go: translation via LLM